 He smiled, and this time it was genuine.
 "Have you ever had the pleasure of talking with a Cheshire Cat?"

-Alice walked alongside Hatter, listening to him explain in some detail about Cheshire Cats.
+Alice walked beside Hatter, listening to him explain in some detail about Cheshire Cats.
 Whenever they were complimented, Cheshire Cats had no choice but to grin.
 They couldn't help it, the ridiculous creatures, and the more extravagant the compliment, the better.
 According to Hatter, most Cheshires were intelligent and would attack anyone who didn't know the ropes of interacting with them.
 Alice already knew all of this, but she didn't mention that to him.

 She was relieved that he was being cheerful again.
 She didn't understand why he talked as much as he did with such a risky line of work.
 Didn't he worry about letting too much slip?